 He’s fond of Greaves, twice a challenger for the British super-featherweight title in his own ring career, and under him, Butlin had some rather more winnable fights, including his Midlands Area title win that Greaves promoted in Lincoln a couple of years ago.

-But following a controversial loss to DL Jones in a four rounder last year, Butlin went back to fighting for money for the rest of his career.
+But following a controversial loss to DL Jones in a four rounder, Butlin went back to fighting for money for the rest of his career.

-He agreed to face fun heavyweight Sean ‘Big Sexy’ Turner in Dublin in February, but the show was scrapped after a fatal shooting at the weigh in.
+He agreed to face fun heavyweight Sean ‘Big Sexy’ Turner in Dublin, but the show was scrapped after a fatal shooting at the weigh in.

 “When I worked on the door, I was bottled and had knives pulled on me,” said Butlin, “but I’ve never been through anything like that.